paralevel/secret-actions-for-shortcuts/README.md

 <br>

 > [!IMPORTANT]
-> It’s impossible to know what state the actions are in, so caution should be used – the code could be unfinished
+> Since it’s unknown what state the actions are in, use with caution – the code could be unfinished

 <br>